Organic Farm Diary — Records Every Certified Farmer Must Keep

 | Seed source proof | No treated seeds used | No invoice — verbal claim only |

-What Happens at an Inspection
+What Happens During an NPOP Farm Inspection?

 The inspector arrives at your farm — sometimes announced 48 hours in advance, sometimes not.
 The visit typically runs 2–3 hours and includes: